t-silvers/pyrty/README.rst

     Use R snippets in python code.
 Let conda manage your R dependencies.

 Use simple R snippets or scripts in your python code.
-Works best when the code returns a dataframe or nothing.
-Let conda/mamba manage your R dependencies outside of your current environment.
+Works best when R code accepts a dataframe and returns a dataframe or nothing.
+Let conda/mamba manage R dependencies outside of your current environment.

 For a more powerful alternative, consider using `rpy2`_.